Elizabeth Kenny: In the United States

 Some doctors changed their initial professional scepticism when they saw the effects Kenny's method had on her patients, both children and adults.
 Many magazines covered her work.
 In 1975 Victor Cohn wrote the first detailed biography of her life and work.
 During her first year in Minneapolis, the National Foundation for Infantile Paralysis (NFIP) paid her personal expenses and financed trials of her work.
 That support ceased, however, after a series of disagreements with the NFIP Director.
 Kenny was a determined and outspoken woman, which harmed her relations with the medical profession, but her method continued to be used and helped hundreds of people suffering from polio.
+After doctors on the east and west coasts dismissed her ideas, Sister Kenny came to Minnesota in 1940.
+She worked with doctors at the Mayo Clinic and in Minneapolis and opened the Sister Kenny Institute in 1942.

 In recognition of her work, in February 1950 President Harry Truman signed a Congressional bill giving Kenny the right to enter and leave the US as she wished without a visa.
 This honour had only been granted once before, to the French Gilbert du Motier, Marquis de Lafayette, a leader in the American War of Independence.

 Final years and death

 Kenny filled her final years with extensive journeys in America, Europe and Australia in an effort to increase acceptance of her method.
 She tried, unsuccessfully, to have medical researchers agree with her that polio was a systemic disease.
 She attended the second International Congress about polio in Copenhagen.
-There she was shunned and unable to participate.
+There, she was shunned and unable to participate.
 Suffering from Parkinson's disease, she stopped on her way home in Melbourne to meet privately with internationally respected virologist Sir Macfarlane Burnet.
 He wrote of the visit in his autobiography:

 In an attempt to save her life from cerebral thrombosis, Irving Innerfield of New York sent his experimental drug based on the enzyme trypsin by air mail to Brisbane.
 It was rushed by car to Toowoomba and administered on 29 November 1952, but her doctor found Kenny too close to death to benefit and she died the following day.

 Kenny's funeral on 1 December 1952 at Neil Street Methodist Church in Toowoomba was recorded for transmission in other parts of Australia and in the United States.
 The cortège to Nobby Cemetery was one of the largest seen in Toowoomba.
 Kenny was buried there beside her mother.